CEO×NJPW: When Worlds Collide: Storylines

 CEO×NJPW: When Worlds Collide comprised eight professional wrestling matches, including three on the pre-show, that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.

 Aftermath

 For CEO's 2019 fighting game event, the company partnered with All Elite Wrestling (AEW), which was founded earlier that year in January.
 Just like the 2018 event, this partnership came by way of Kenny Omega, who left NJPW in January 2019 and signed with AEW as an executive vice president and wrestler in February.
 This CEO event with AEW was called Fyter Fest, in which the name, logo, and slogan of the event parodied the fraudulent Fyre Festival.
 Fyter Fest has since continued as an annual event for AEW but without CEO.

+Controversy

+The first pre-show match featured Florida wrestler and trainer Chasyn Rance, who is a registered sex offender after having been convicted of sexual activity with a minor.
+In response to fan questions as to why Rance was booked on the show, Kenny Omega released a statement stating that Rance was featured because the ring crew for the event were given "carte blanche" to put on a dark match featuring two of their members; Rance was one of the two chosen.
+In a second statement, he further apologised and offered refunds to anyone who could not enjoy the show because of Rance's presence.